 The old trail up Totara Creek on its TR became badly eroded and DOC has made a new track largely on the TL with a bridge over Totara Creek.
 The old track is later rejoined to reach Gentle Annie Track just below Pig Flat.
 About 2½ hours. [revised November 2017]

 Up Cross the Waiohine by the bridge.
-(The ford near the bridge is fair and can save time if the water is low and the party large.)
+(The old bridge swayed alarmingly in wind; it has been replaced by a more stable version (2021).
+The ford near the bridge is fair and can save time if the water is low and the party large.)
 Two minutes up Totara Creek from the Waiohine Bridge, the turn-off for Flaxy Knob is passed on the L, and soon the trail squeezes through some large rocks, inhabited by the delightful almond-scented autumn orchid Earina autumnalis.
-Four hundred metres beyond the next side creek, Totara Creek is crossed by a bridge.
-The track now sidles high above Totara Creek and after the next bridged side stream climbs 300m before dropping to reach a saddle.
+Four hundred metres beyond the next side-creek, Totara Creek is crossed by a bridge.
+The track now sidles high above Totara Creek and after the next bridged side-stream climbs 300m before dropping to reach a saddle.
 This lies between the headwaters of Carrington and Totara Creeks.
 The trail now steepens but is well marked.

 This wide trail was the original cattle trail, cut by Sayer, over which cattle were driven from Totara Flats to the Wairarapa.